Ash-siv4/SkillsBlock/Exercises/Exercise-13/README.md

 # Exercise 13

-Write the Python solutions to the following exercise.
+Write the Python code to display the following in the output:

 ```
 Enter a number: 5